tresabhi/isu/aere-321/homeworks/1/index.md

 \implies \boxed{C = -2.63W}
 $$

 Here, $C_1$ is suspiciously large so I decided to plot it in Python.
-The code is fairly straight forward (I did have to define the Macaulay function which I was surprised to see not implemented already into a library):
+The code is fairly straight forward (I did have to define the Macaulay function which I was surprised to see not implemented already into a library).
+While I was at it, I also evaluated some "sanity check points", where the graphs must be $0$ in order to be physically accurate.
+I also calculated the minimum and maximum moments.

 ```py
 import numpy as np